NoMios1234/Shop/README.md

 # Shop
-This project is reproduce work ASP .NET CORE
+This project is reproduce work Asp .Net Core
 Project was developed for education goal

 used NuGet packages: